apache/shenyu-website/content/en/projects/shenyu/http-proxy/index.md

 * Start your project, your service interface is connected to the gateway, go to the `shenyu-admin` management system plugin list `->` HTTP process `->` Divide, see automatically created selectors and rules.

-## Http request access gateway（other framework）
+## Http request access gateway(other framework)

-* First of all, find divide plugin in `shenyu-admin`, add selector, and rules, and filter traffic matching.
+* First, find `divide` plugin in `shenyu-admin`, add selector, and rules, and filter traffic matching.
 * If you don't know how to configure, please refer to [Selector Detailed Explanation](../selector-and-rule).
-* You can also develop your cutomized http-client，refer to [multi-language Http client development](../developer-shenyu-client)。
+* You can also develop your customized http-client，refer to [multi-language Http client development](../developer-shenyu-client)。

 ## User request

 * Send the request as before, only two points need to notice.
 * Firstly, the domain name that requested before in your service, now need to replace with gateway's domain name.
-* Secondly, Apache ShenYu Gateway needs a route prefix which comes from `contextPath`, it configured during the integration with gateway, you can change it freely in divide plugin of `shenyu-admin`, if you are familiar with it.
+* Secondly, `Apache ShenYu` Gateway needs a route prefix which comes from `contextPath`, it configured during the integration with gateway, you can change it freely in `divide` plugin of `shenyu-admin`, if you are familiar with it.
-    * for example, if you have an order service and it has a interface, the request url: http://localhost:8080/test/save
+    * for example, if you have an `order` service, and it has an interface, the request url: `http://localhost:8080/test/save`

-    * Now need to change to:  http://localhost:9195/order/test/save
+    * Now need to change to:  `http://localhost:9195/order/test/save`

-    * We can see localhost:9195 is your gateway's ip port，default port number is 9195 ，/order is your contextPath which you configured with gateway.
+    * We can see `localhost:9195` is your gateway's `ip` port，default port number is `9195` ，`/order` is your `contextPath` which you configured with gateway.

     * Other parameters doesn't change in request method.